Rupt/paper-which-is-real/README.md

   * A minimal example testing translation symmetry on the unit interval.
   * Uses rejection sampling for fakes.
   * Plots dump to `example_step/`.

-*Independence is worth duplication (an excuse for this code structure)*